TheCheetah59/pa2/drivncook/backend/README.md

 response.
 Accounts that have not been activated yet receive a `403` response with the message `Compte non activé`.

+## Registration

+Use `POST /api/register` to create new user accounts.
+Only `client` and `franchise` roles are accepted.
+Admin accounts cannot be registered through this endpoint.
+To promote an existing user to administrator, an authenticated admin must call the privileged `PATCH /api/users/{id}/make-admin` endpoint.

 ## Learning Laravel